statisticsnorway/microdata-validator/docs/USAGE.md

 ```

 **IMPORTANT!**
-Remember that if you are done generating your dataset, and you want to import them into the microdata platform, we need the inlined files.
+Remember that if you are done generating your dataset, and you want to import them into the microdata.no platform, we need the inlined files.
 You can build an inlined file by using this function:
 ```py
 from microdata_validator import inline_metadata